anee-helsinki/ProsobabNetwork/Networks/README.md

 - **relations.tsv** = Edge list of nodes (persons) that have a relation such as 'X brother of Y'. _Directed_.
 - **sameRoles.tsv** = Edge list of nodes (persons) that have the same role in the same document.
 For the list of roles see SupplementaryFiles/Roles.txt. _Directed both ways_.
 - **rolesWithWitnessesScribes.tsv** = Edge list between nodes (persons) that have a role from the SupplementaryFiles/Roles.txt list and nodes (persons) designated as witnesses or scribes who have been attested in the same document. _Directed_.
+- **twoMode.tsv** = Edge list of a two-mode network of persons and tablets.
+If a person is attested in a tablet, there is an edge between them.
+Persons are in the source column and tablets in the target column. _Undirected_.
 - **witnessScribeConnections.tsv** = Edge list between nodes (persons) designated as witnesses or scribes who have been attested in the same document. _Undirected_.